KeyanSong/431-2018/quizzes/quiz02/README.md

 - The link to the Google Form to take Quiz 2
 - The necessary data sets
-- A PDF file containing all questions on the Quiz to this page.
+- A PDF file containing all questions on the Quiz.
-  - All responses must be posted to the Google Form, but downloading the PDF may be helpful to those of you who plan to do most of the work offline.
+  - All responses **must be posted to the Google Form**, but downloading the PDF may be helpful to those of you who plan to do most of the work offline.

 ## And finally ...